On High-Dimensional Twin-Field Quantum Key Distribution: Discussion

 \section{Discussion}

-Theorem 1 shows that immediately when going from a binary TF, where each party chooses between two options, to just adding a single state option ($N_A>2$ or $N_B>2$), we introduce an unavoidable error, i.e. binary TF QKD is the only form of TF QKD with no systematic error, $s=0$.
+Theorem 1 shows that immediately when going from a binary TF-QKD protocol, where each party chooses between two options, to just adding a single state option ($N_A>2$ or $N_B>2$), we introduce an unavoidable error, i.e. binary TF-QKD is the only form of TF-QKD with no systematic error, $s=0$.
 We showed that the core ideas that allow Twin-Field to obtain its improved scaling with respect to transmission range results in a systematic error, without any assumptions on the physical implementation.
-Remarkably, this is not prohibitive for the test basis, i.e. the basis used to "catch" eavesdroppers.
+Remarkably, this is not prohibitive for the test basis, i.e., the basis used to "catch" eavesdroppers.
 As the values of the test basis are revealed, one can simply identify all states and discard the results of all states that are not linearly independent with respect to some set of states we choose as the correct one, thereby avoiding errors.
 Nevertheless, this cannot be done for the actual code basis.
-Notably, this implies that a reduction of the number of states in the test basis \cite{PhysRevA.97.042347} does not solve the problem, as it is the code basis alone that prohibits HD-TF.
-The proof presented so far only shows that HD-TF is not possible if we require $s=0$.
+In this case, any attempt to identify and discard a chosen set of states that, if discarded, would allow for error-free distinguishability, fundamentally violates the results of unambiguous quantum state discrimination \cite{Chefles_2000}.
+This can be seen by considering that discarding states corresponds to the "I don't know"/inconclusive result case of unambiguous quantum state discrimination.
+Notably, this implies that a reduction of the number of states in the test basis \cite{PhysRevA.97.042347} does not solve the problem, as it is the code basis alone that prohibits HD-TF-QKD.
+The proof presented so far only shows that HD-TF-QKD is not possible if we require $s=0$.
 One could argue that it might still be possible by allowing for a small error below the respective QKD threshold.
 We argue against this by bounding the minimum error rate in the supplements, see Sec.\ref{sec:supp}.\\